KuzinAV/Game/README.md

 # About The Project

-The goal of the project is to create a collection of classic 2D games for IOS
+The goal of the project is to create a collection of classic 2D games for iOS

 ### Built With